 Girls Not Brides USA became the first official Girls Not Brides National Partnership in 2012.
 Before then, the group was known as the U.S. Child Marriage Coalition and was instrumental in pushing forward key policies on child marriage in the United States.
-Girls Not Brides USA is composed of over 50 civil society organisations working at the international and national level.
+Girls Not Brides USA is composed of over 60 civil society organisations working to end child marriage wherever it occurs.

-Girls Not Brides USA is co-chaired by CARE USA, the International Center for Research on Women (ICRW) and the International Women’s Health Coalition (IWHC).
+Girls Not Brides USA is co-chaired by the International Center for Research on Women (ICRW), the International Women’s Health Coalition (IWHC) and World Vision US.